Alimony Not Tax-Deductible?

 In 2018, President Trump’s Tax Cuts and Jobs Act was passed, causing a few changes that will affect Utah couples who are getting divorced now.
-Essentially, if you get divorced after January 1, 2019, and there is alimony awarded in your case, said alimony will no longer be tax deductible.
+Essentially, if you get divorced after January 1, 2019, and there is alimony awarded in your case, said alimony will no longer be tax-deductible.
 This does not change any divorce decrees that were signed prior to January 1, 2019.

 Jamie makes $100,000 a year, and Blake makes $20,000.
 They were divorced in January of 2019, and Blake was awarded $15,000 a year in alimony from Jamie.
 Jamie must pay income tax on the entire $100,000, and then pay Blake $15,000 in alimony out of what is leftover.

 Blake is not required to pay taxes on the $15,000 alimony.
 In the old model, the alimony payer could pay alimony from income before that income had been taxed (or pay income tax on $85,000 instead of $100,000, using the model above.)
 Thank your current administration for this.

 Alimony and Cohabitation

 If your alimony-paying ex-spouse can prove you are co-habiting with someone else, you may lose your alimony and be required to pay back the alimony you received, starting from the time you began co-habiting.
-Granted, proving co-habitation can be tricky sometimes and usually requires a private investigator.
+Granted, proving cohabitation can be tricky sometimes and usually requires a private investigator.

 Getting Help with Your Utah Divorce Case

 If you are looking into a divorce or how new tax laws will affect you and need legal help, we’re here for you.
 You need to ensure you consult with a competent family law attorney that understands the legalities of divorce and alimony in Utah and will help put your mind at ease so you don’t get taken advantage of.
-At CoilLaw, LLC, Salt Lake City Divorce attorney Jill Coil knows how to advise you during a divorce to help you achieve the best settlement and/or result possible.
+At CoilLaw, LLC, Provo Divorce and Family Law attorney Jill Coil knows how to advise you during a divorce to help you achieve the best settlement and/or result possible.